andrecaiado/spring-boot-oauth2-keycloak/README.md

 The `JwtAuthenticationConverter` is defined in the [JwtAuthConverter.java](src%2Fmain%2Fjava%2Fcom%2Fexample%2Fspringboottemplate%2Fsecurity%2FJwtAuthConverter.java) class.

-# Endpoints and services
+## Endpoints

 The project provides the following endpoints:

-- `/api/v1/authenticate/login`: Authenticates a user and returns the access token
+- `/api/v1/auth/login`: Authenticates a user and returns the access token
-- `/api/v1/authenticate/refresh`: Refreshes the access token
+- `/api/v1/auth/refresh`: Refreshes the access token
-- `/api/v1/user`: Returns the user information
+- `/api/v1/user/info`: Returns the user information (users with role `user`)
+- `/api/v1/admin/info`: Returns a protected resource (users with role `admin`)

+A [postman collection](local-dev/spring-boot-oauth2-keycloak.postman_collection.json) is provided to test the endpoints.